pdefusco/CDE_Tour_ACE_HOL/README.md

 2. Learn about Iceberg's most popular features.
 3. Orchestrate pipelines with Airflow.

-## Content Summary

-A more detailed step by step guide will be emailed to you by your Cloudera Workshop Lead.
-Along with it you will receive login credentials and additional logistical details for the event.

 #### Part 1: Implement a Spark Pipeline

 Using scripts "01_Pre_Setup.py", "02_EnrichData_ETL.py", "03_Spark2Iceberg.py" and "04_Sales_Report.py", you will create four Spark jobs.
 Along the way you will learn to use CDE Resources, migrate Spark tables to Iceberg tables in the recommended way, and create an incremental report with Iceberg's native Time Travel capability.